 Executives establish, support, and promote the use of alternative processes for raising concerns and ensure corrective actions are taken.
 Leaders understand their role in supporting alternative processes for raising concerns.
 Processes for raising concerns or resolving differing professional opinions that are alternatives to the corrective action program and operate outside the influence of the management chain are communicated and accessible to individuals.
 Alternative processes are independent, include an option to raise concerns confidentially, and ensure these concerns are appropriately resolved in a timely manner.
-Individuals receive feedback in a timely manner.
 Individuals have confidence that issues raised will be appropriately resolved.
 Individuals assigned to respond to concerns have the appropriate competencies.